balancer/docs-v3/docs/concepts/router/overview.md

 ) external payable returns (uint256[] memory amountsIn, uint256 bptAmountOut, bytes memory returnData);
 ```

-This type of adding liquidity is possible if the `pool` has implemented [`onAddLiquidityCustom`](https://github.com/balancer/balancer-v3-monorepo/blob/main/pkg/interfaces/contracts/vault/IPoolLiquidity.sol#L22-L28).
-It can be used for [custom built AMMs](/concepts/pools/custom-pools/create-custom-amm-with-novel-invariant.md).
-Compared to `addLiquidityUnbalanced` the amount of input tokens is flexible to allow custom pool implementations and the actual `amountsIn` are returned additionally.
-The custom request usually is encoded as part of the `userData`.
+Available if the `pool` has implemented [`onAddLiquidityCustom`](/concepts/pools/custom-pools/create-custom-amm-with-novel-invariant.html#add-liquidity-custom).
+[Custom AMMs](/concepts/pools/custom-pools/create-custom-amm-with-novel-invariant.md) that require a non-standard strategy for adding liquidity will implement this function to serve a specific use case.

 | Name               | Type          | Description   |
 | -------------      | ------------- | ------------  |